mockery/mockery/docs/reference/phpunit_integration.rst

 or you will need to also define a "file" attribute pointing to the file of the ``TestListener`` class.

-If you are creating the test suite programatically you may add the listener like this:
+If you are creating the test suite programmatically you may add the listener like this:

 .. code-block:: php

-    // Create Suite
+    // Create the suite.
     $suite = new PHPUnit_Framework_TestSuite();

-    // Create a result listener or add it
+    // Create the listener and add it to the suite.
     $result = new PHPUnit_Framework_TestResult();
     $result->addListener(new \Mockery\Adapter\Phpunit\TestListener());